 Guess what?
-You can learn how to play any pop song on the piano with just three things.
+You can learn how to play any pop song on the piano with just three things: 1.
+Chords 2.
+Chord charts, and 3.
+Playing by ear.

 In this article, we’ll run through these three things.
 Then we’ll connect you to more resources to fill in the gaps.

-The awesome thing about pop songs is that you can play them as simply or as complex as you like.
-One song can sound stunning played in five different ways, from the bare basics to Elton John level virtuosity.
+The awesome thing about pop songs is that you can play them as simple or as complex as you like.
+One song can sound stunning in five different ways, from the bare basics to Elton John-level virtuosity.

 To learn how to play any pop song on the piano, you need to understand chords.